 If a Participating TO is a party to an Existing Contract under which Existing Rights are provided, the Participating TO shall attempt to negotiate changes to the Existing Contract to align the contract’s scheduling and operating provisions with the CAISO’s scheduling and operational procedures, rules and protocols, to align operations under the contract with CAISO operations, and to minimize the contract parties’ costs of administering the contract while preserving their financial rights and obligations.

-In addition, the Participating TO shall attempt to negotiate changes to provisions in the Existing Contract to ensure that whenever transmission services under the Existing Contract are used to deliver power to a Market Participant that is subject to Access Charges under this CAISO Tariff, no duplicative charge for access to the CAISO Controlled Grid will be charged under the Existing Contract.
-For purposes of such negotiations, there shall be a presumption that any charges in an Existing Contract that were designed to recover the embedded cost of transmission facilities within the CAISO Controlled Grid will be fully recovered through the Access Charges established under Section 26.1.
+In addition, the Participating TO shall attempt to negotiate changes to provisions in the Existing Contract to ensure that whenever transmission services under the Existing Contract are used to deliver power to a Market Participant that is subject to Access Charges and Non-Subscriber Usage Payment Amounts, if applicable, under this CAISO Tariff, no duplicative charge for access to the CAISO Controlled Grid will be charged under the Existing Contract.
+For purposes of such negotiations, there shall be a presumption that any charges in an Existing Contract that were designed to recover the embedded cost of transmission facilities within the CAISO Controlled Grid will be fully recovered through the Access Charges and Non-Subscriber Usage Payment Amounts, if applicable, established under Section 26.1.

 16.1.2 Right to Use and Ownership of Facilities

 If a Non-Participating TO has an Existing Contract with a Participating TO under which the Non-Participating TO’s transmission facilities, or a portion thereof, are subject to use by the Participating TO, the Non-Participating TO’s rights to the use and ownership of its facilities shall remain unchanged, regardless of the Participating TO’s act of turning over the Participating TO’s Entitlement to use the Non-Participating TO’s facilities to the extent possible to the Operational Control of the CAISO.
+If a Subscriber is a Participating TO, it cannot turn over its Subscriber Rights to the Operational Control of the CAISO.
 The CAISO will accept valid ETC Self-Schedules from a Participating TO that is the Scheduling Coordinator for the holder of Existing Rights, or from holders of Existing Rights that are Scheduling Coordinators, or that are represented by a Scheduling Coordinator other than the Participating TO.
 ETC Self-Schedules submitted by Scheduling Coordinators to the CAISO, which include the use of Existing Rights, must be submitted in accordance with Section 16.1 and Section 30.
 The CAISO may refuse to accept ETC Self-Schedules submitted pursuant to Existing Contracts that do not meet the requirements of the principles, protocols and rules referred to in this Section 16.1.

-16.2 [Not Used]
+16.2 Treatment of Subscriber Encumbrances

+Subscriber Encumbrances shall be treated as Existing Contracts even though they include legal restrictions or covenants meeting the definition of an Encumbrance and arising under a contract or agreement entered into after the CAISO Operations Date.

 * * * * *